Selections from Irving Berlin's White Christmas

-Selections from Irving Berlin's White Christmas is an album with songs from the 1954 movie, White Christmas.
-Among the featured artists are Bing Crosby, Rosemary Clooney, Danny Kaye, and Trudy Stevens (who dubbed for Vera-Ellen in the movie), with Peggy Lee, who was not in the movie, singing some parts.
-It is one of the last 78 rpm albums Decca produced.
+Selections from Irving Berlin's White Christmas is a 1954 album with songs from the musical film White Christmas.
+Among the featured artists are Bing Crosby, Danny Kaye, and Trudy Stevens (who dubbed for Vera-Ellen in the movie), with Peggy Lee, who was not in the movie, singing some parts (to substitute for Rosemary Clooney, who was contractually unavailable).
+It is one of the last 78 rpm albums produced by the Decca label.